rtlopez/esp-fc/docs/setup.md

 Besides that most of Betaflight principles can be applied here according to PID and Filter tuning.
 But keep in mind, very aggresive tunnig tips aren't recommended to apply and might lead to diferrent results.

-### Receive
+### Receiver

-1. Not all protocols are implemented, currently only PPM, CRSF, SBUS
+1. Not all protocols are implemented, currently only PPM, CRSF, SBUS, IBUS
-2. No telemetry and rssi_adc
+2. NoOnly CRSF telemetry and and rssi_adc
 3. RC deadband applies to RPY, no separate Yaw deadband

 ### Modes